-- Using the curriculum Kid Connection, each session begins with worship time and a Bible story presentation for the whole group.
+Using the curriculum Kid Connection, each session begins with worship time and a Bible story presentation for the whole group.
 Then kids gather in small groups (K-3 and 4-6) to connect with their leaders and dive deeper into the lesson.

-- Adult Education in the Fellowship Hall (lower level of the main church building)
+Adult Education in the Fellowship Hall (lower level of the main church building)

-10:30 - 11: Coffee/Tea Break in the Fellowship Hall
+10:30 - 11:00 am: Coffee/Tea Fellowship in the Fellowship Hall

-When you come into the sanctuary, bulletins are available that explain the order of worship, the various ministries we offer, and any coming events in the life of the church.
+When you enter the sanctuary, bulletins are available which describe the order of worship, the various ministries we offer, and any upcoming events in the life of the church.
 After a brief word of welcome and some announcements from the Pastor, the congregation will be invited to read together a short call to worship, usually consisting of a few verses from the Bible that help direct our attention to God.
 We usually open the service with several songs (we use a variety of traditional hymns and contemporary songs), prayer, and an opportunity to express worship through giving.
 Each week we also set aside a brief time to reflect on our need for God's forgiveness, both corporately and privately, and remember the mercy that God has extended to us in Jesus Christ.
 Worship continues with a sermon on a biblical text (usually about twenty minutes or so).
 Every week we take communion after the sermon, as a way to remember and celebrate God's grace to us in Jesus Christ.
 The bread represents the body of Christ that was broken for us.
 The cup (of wine or grape juice; we always offer the latter) represents the blood of Jesus that was shed on the cross for the forgiveness of sins.
-Everyone who professes faith in Christ is invited to come forward, to take a piece of bread (gluten-free wafers are always available), to dip it in the cup, and to eat in remembrance of Jesus.
+Everyone who professes faith in Christ is invited to come forward, to take a piece of bread, to dip it in the cup, and to eat in remembrance of Jesus.
 The worship service closes with prayer, a closing song, and a word of benediction from the Pastor, sending us out to follow Jesus, serve people, and share God's love with the world.